 Rádiótaxi: (+36-1) 377-7777

-Taxis have yellow license plates.
+As of September 1st 2013, licensed taxicabs in Budapest are yellow.
 Avoid getting in taxis with no name or logo, or ones queuing at hotels and railway stations.
 Always insist on the meter being turned on and paying in Hungarian Forints.
 When ordering a taxi at a hotel, always ask the concierge to use one of the recommended services.